debops/debops/docs/defaults-configuration.rst

 ``subject_alt_names``, ``acme_alt_names``
   Optional.
 Specify a custom set of SubjectAltNames included in a certificate, as a list.
-Each element of a list needs to indicate its type in a special format.
+Each element of a list needs to indicate it's type in a special format.
 Currently supported types:

   - a DNS record: ``[ 'dns:example.org', 'DNS:example.com' ]``